 How much does it cost ?

-90,000 euros to cover all costs associated with the operation of the aircraft, including pilot's salary, aircraft fuel, maintenance, etc.
+96,000 euros to cover all costs associated with the operation of the aircraft, including aircraft fuel, maintenance, field expenses, etc.